Matter4478/GetMac/README.md

 # Known bugs

 # Planned Features
-- Download subset of MacOS (i.e. BaseSystem.dmg)
-- Mount EFI
+- Mount EFI (Anyone that can teach me how to elegantly call a root privelege Process in swift?)
-- OpenCore .kext repo
+- OpenCore .kext repo (When I've some more spare time)

+# Credits:
+- Apple for hosting the catalog
+- https://github.com/munki/macadmin-scripts for the installinstallmacos.py script that I used as inspiration